School Outreach Star Parties

 Check our home page for any upcoming star parties.

 Return to Top

-Public Star PartiesTVS conducts public star parties every year, primarily at Sycamore Grove Park in Livermore.
-We also conduct a yearly star party at Yosemite for a couple of nights.
+Public Outreach Star PartiesTVS conducts public outreach star parties every year at such places as the Sycamore Grove Park in Livermore.
+We also conduct a yearly outreach star party at Yosemite for a couple of nights.

 Sycamore Grove is on Wetmore Road, just off Holmes Road.
 From I-580 take Livermore Ave, south to First Street.
 Turn right (west) on First Street (Highway 84).
 Continue along First Street as it turns left and becomes Holmes Street (still Highway 84).
 Take Holmes north then turn left right before where Highway 84 turns sharply to the right onto Valecitos Road and heads toward Sunol.
 (After turning left, you will still be on Holmes Road.)
 Continue north to the end of the road and turn left at Wetmore Road.
 The park entrance is on the right, just after turning onto Wetmore Road.